DFC-OpenSource/qemu-ox/README.md

 #QEMU IMPLEMENTATION FOR OX CONTROLLER

 This QEMU version implements the OX Controller running in the DFC Card, exposing it as Open-Channel SSD.
+VOLT Media Manager exposes 4GB of volatile memory as flash storage to be used in QEMU.

 Compiling QEMU: